s-fereidooni/CSE151A_matchmaker/README.md

 On the fitting graph, our model falls near the line of best fit since the test MSE and train MSE both decrease over time and somewhat converge, but the test MSE is still higher than that of the train.

 As seen in our classification report, our model is relatively good at predicting non-matches in both precision and recall, but does not do as well in predicting matches. match-predicting issue.
-This makes sense, given that in the dataset (and in real life), we are much more likely to meet non-matches than matches, leading to an imbalanced dataset.
-If we end up reworking our models, we can consider resampling to counteract this issue.
+This makes sense, given that in the dataset (and in real life), we are much more likely to meet non-matches than matches, stemming from an imbalanced dataset.
+If we end up reworking our models, we can consider resampling and oversampling to counteract this issue.
+Additionally, it may be of use to rerun our hyperparameter tuning after oversampling the data to have a better understanding of the number of layers and which activation functions and learning rate would be ideal given this updated dataset.

 ## Model 2